MiroPalmu/homepage/docs/dsl_function_objects.rst

 DSL function objects
 --------------------

+In this blog I'm going to describe metaprogramming technique that came up when I was working on my WIP library.
+I have not seen it before so I coined term DSL (Domain Spesific Language) function object.

 DSL function object is function object which is created using some sort of DSL.
 UDLs can return DSL function object which has variadic tempalted arguments which are constrainted using a concept which models which combination of arguments is accepted